efcaguab/cagua.co/README.md

 For simple configuration changes `sudo systemctl reload nginx` would be enough.

+If anything goes wrong and the process needs to be killed `sudo fuser -k 80/tcp` will do the trick.

 Request logs are stored in `/var/log/nginx/access.log`.
 Error logs live in `/var/log/nginx/error.log`

 ## Works with